-If like me you believe in karma, you’ll know this is true.
+If you believe in karma, you will know we are not punished for our sins, but by them.
 If we abuse for long enough, the very things that are precious to us, will be the very things we lose.
-I have seen that happen, so perhaps that’s the point and it’s something we must think about.
+It is something we must all think about.

 Karma isn’t something we experience individually either.
 When it comes to politics, Dalai Lama and I quote, “when politicians and rulers forget their principles of morality, disastrous events will continue to happen.”

 “According to statistics released by the RSPCA, animal cruelty investigations rose last year to 5 per cent to 149,604, with more than 400 calls a day.
 Calls to the RSPCA’s hotline rose 4 per cent to 1.15 million calls last year, or one every 27 seconds.”
-Daily Express (March, 2017)
+Daily Express (March 2017)

 It is important world leaders, and society as a whole do more to correct their behaviour and immorality, and so we can all heal.